-The Group has a resilient and proven business model.
-We continue, through our staff teams and operational leadership, to manage services well through Covid-19.
-The actions being taken, and continuing to be taken, are effectively mitigating operational and financial impacts relating to Covid-19.
+The Group has a resilient and proven business model and we continue, through our staff teams and operational leadership, to manage services well.

-During the year ended 31 August 2021 the Group retained the support of financial stakeholders, which has allowed continued investment in the business against a backdrop of stable revenue year on year (2020: £55m; 2021 £55m) and a labour market impacted by unprecedented levels of skill shortages and cost inflation.
-As a result, underlying EBITDA in the year declined from £8.7m (restated) in the year ended 31 August 2020 to £7.6m in the year ended 31 August 2021.
+During the year ended 31 August 2022 the Group retained the support of financial stakeholders, which has allowed continued investment in the business against a backdrop of stable revenue year on year (2022: £54m; 2021 £55m) and a labour market impacted by unprecedented levels of skill shortages and cost inflation.
+As a result, underlying EBITDA in the year declined from £7.6m (restated) in the year ended 31 August 2021 to £4.1m in the year ended 31 August 2022 (operating profit before exceptional items, depreciation and amortisation).